ryan-mcclue/unsw/comp3331/week1.md

 client-server:star
 So, WAN vs Mesh? (perhaps WAN is another distinction like size? would probably have another like radio technology e.g. cellular/wifi etc.)
 * what is net neutrality?
 (Computerphile, Dr Richard Mortier networking)
+* traceroute gaps? why delays decrease as going down?

+In practice, end-to-end throughput bottleneck is that which exists in network edge

 stochastic means random distribution but may still be analysed with statistics, e.g. stock market graphs